Specifically for LUMC and Science

 - Grant rounds and deadlines: continuous.

-- Applications may be submitted in Dutch or English and must include a Dutch summary (max.
-250 words).
+- Applications may be submitted in Dutch or English.
+In both cases, a Dutch summary must be included.

 - You will be notified after the application review meeting of whether your application was successful and if so, the grant amount awarded.